silverstripe/silverstripe-framework/docs/en/misc/contributing/translation.md

 It is entirely possible that we missed certain strings in preparing Silverstripe for translation-support.
 If you're technically minded, please read [i18n](/topics/i18n) on how to make it translatable.
 Otherwise just post your findings to the forum.

-Note: JavaScript strings can't be translated through the online translation tool at the moment, you'll need to edit the file locally (e.g. cms/javascript/de_DE.js), and submit a patch.

 ### How do I add my own module?

 Once you've built a translation-enabled module, you can run the "textcollector" on your local installation for this specific module (see [i18n](/topics/i18n)).
 This should find all calls to `_t()` in php and template files, and generate a new lang file with the default locale (path: <mymodule>/lang/en.yml).
 Upload this file to the